larmic/golang-starter/README.md

 // TODO structure oriented on https://github.com/golang-standards/project-layout
 // TODO how to fork (hub credentials, ...)
 // TODO example requests
-// TODO open-api-3.yaml is not working on running without docker container
 // TODO write some tests?